Hard Disk 20: Features

 While other hard drives were available on the market, Apple's HD20 was generally preferred because it uses the high-speed floppy disk port, whereas third-party drives use the lower-speed Serial Port.
 While the floppy port was not initially supposed to be used this way, making creative use of the port allows the HD20 to achieve much higher transfer rates than products limited to the serial ports.
 With few exceptions, this along with complete compatibility with the new Hierarchical File System, gave Apple an instant edge over the competition.
-In addition, the HD20 has a convenient "zero-footprint" design which fit precisely underneath the Macintosh, merely elevating it 3 inches, but otherwise taking up no more desk-space.
+In addition, the HD20 saves desk space.
+It fits underneath the computer in same footprint, elevating it 3 inches.